liamvolschenk/MERN-Reminder-with-JWT/README.md

 ## Usage

+This app makes use of JWT for user authorization, once you have installed and opened the app, enter a username and password of your choice.
+You will then have your own profile where you can add, edit and delete reminders.

 If you would like to view and play with the source code please follow the instillation proccess below:

 ## Installation